 - Anaplastic large cell lymphoma (ALCL) — a rare cancer of immune system cells

-- Capsular contracture — firm scar tissue which forms around an implant after breast pocket placement
+- Capsular contracture — firm scar tissue that forms around an implant after breast pocket placement

 - Chronic fatigue syndrome